mr5z/ExLang/README.md

 # Inheritance and Implementation Rules

+- `@Extensible` may appear on `object` and `service` types to allow inheritance.
+Types are sealed by default.
 - `@Inherits` may appear **at most once** on any `service` or `object`.
 Multiple inheritance is not allowed.
+- `@Inherits` requires the parent type to be marked `@Extensible`.
+Inheriting a sealed type is a compile error.
 - `@Implements` may appear **multiple times**, or accept multiple contracts separated by commas.
 Both forms are equivalent.
 - `@Implements` is valid on both `service` and `object` types. `dto` cannot implement contracts.
 - Only `service` types can be bound in a module.
-An `object` implementing a contract cannot appear as a module binding target, even if it satisfies the contract signature.
+An `object` implementing a contract cannot appear as a module binding target.
 - A `service` that `@Inherits` another `service` automatically inherits its dependencies.
-- The compiler enforces that all contract methods are implemented.
+- The compiler enforces that all contract method signatures are implemented.
 Missing implementations are compile errors.

 ---